MINAqwq/VR-NetRack/README.md

 The reason it went public today, the 17th of January, 2024, is because the teacher we did the project under requested it.

+# Documentation
+For more information on how to utilize the Project, please take a look at the files inside the Documentation folder.
+If you choose to fork the project, and make your own, please make sure to update it's contents for future users!

 # License
 This is subject to change.
 [MIT LICENSE](LICENSE)